DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

         smRun.start();
 ```

 This thread handles multiple elements but mostly focuses on interacting with the microphone by performing subsampling.
-The subsampling itself is handled **SoundMeter** class.
+The subsampling itself is handled by the **SoundMeter** class.

 Whether the program is training data or not will verify the outcome of the sampled audio, if training occurs it will add the sampled data to both machine learning mechanisms, otherwise it will try to identify the keystroke from the existing datasets provided to the learning mechanisms.

-The last portion of this class aims to provide feedback on the audio noise level being received for visualise guidance in training.
-By using a progress bar to determine the 'loudness' of the amplitude of the sound which is updated in the GUI thread.
+The last portion of this class aims to provide feedback on the audio noise level being received for visual guidance in training.
+I used a progress bar to determine the 'loudness' of the amplitude of the sound which is updated in the GUI thread.

 ```Java
                    //amplitude = soundMeter.getHighestAmplitude();